SamSpeedX/patrick-system/README.md

-get icon from <a href="https://github.com/Remix-Design/RemixIcon">Remix Icon here</a>
+get icon from <a href="https://github.com/Remix-Design/RemixIcon">Remix Icons here</a>
+ and upload it to Icon folder.